-- 6.1 Both Parties shall pro-actively manage risks attributed to them under the terms of this Contract. - 6.2 The Supplier shall develop, operate, maintain and amend, as agreed with the Buyer, processes for: - 6.2.1 the identification and management of risks; - 6.2.2 the identification and management of issues; and - 6.2.3 monitoring and controlling project plans. - 6.3 The Supplier allows the Buyer to inspect at any time within working hours the accounts and records which the Supplier is required to keep. - 6.4 The Supplier will maintain a risk register of the risks relating to the Contract which the Buyer and the Supplier have identified.
+- 5.1 Both Parties shall pro-actively manage risks attributed to them under the terms of this Contract. - 5.2 The Supplier shall develop, operate, maintain and amend, as agreed with the Buyer, processes for: - 5.2.1 the identification and management of risks; - 5.2.2 the identification and management of issues; and - 5.2.3 monitoring and controlling project plans. - 5.3 The Supplier allows the Buyer to inspect at any time within working hours the accounts and records which the Supplier is required to keep. - 5.4 The Supplier will maintain a risk register of the risks relating to this Contract which the Buyer and the Supplier have identified.